-Denmark (in respect of the Faroe Islands and Greenland) is considering providing air surveillance in the Regulatory Area.
+Denmark is considering providing air surveillance in the Regulatory Area.

 Russia made a statement that they had previously objected to the use of air surveillance.
 However they have no objection to a Contracting Party utilizing air surveillance but the cost of air surveillance should not be considered as a cost to be shared by all Contracting Parties under a coordinated NAFO control inspection plan.